gloriabenoit/DNAnexus-GWAS/docs/input.md

 # Input files

+This section is done locally and does not cost anything.

+> Please be aware that storing files onto DNAnexus will result in a monthly cost.
+You may check its current value in the *SETTINGS* tab on your project's web page, or compute it using the [UKB RAP Rate Card](https://20779781.fs1.hubspotusercontent-na1.net/hubfs/20779781/Product%20Team%20Folder/Rate%20Cards/BiobankResearchAnalysisPlatform_Rate%20Card_Current.pdf).

 ## Genetic data

 On DNAnexus, large items, like genetic data, are stored in the `Bulk` folder at the root of your project.
 Among them, you can find whole exome sequencing data (`/Bulk/Exome sequences/`) or whole genome sequencing data (`/Bulk/Whole genome sequences`).
 We will use the latter.